peduarte/wallop/README.md

 ## Usage
-Once you have downloaded Wallop Slider, the first thing you need to do is include the CSS and the JavaScript.
+Once you have downloaded Wallop, the first thing you need to do is include the CSS and the JavaScript.

 ### CSS
 ```html